The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 James Hagens, Boston College (NCAA)

 I’m not one of them, as I still count the 5-11, 178-pound Hagens alongside Misa as the cream of the crop in this center class.
-Playing big minutes as a freshman in one of the deepest and physically demanding conferences ever in this year’s Hockey East, Hagens was a point-per-game player for the top-ranked Eagles (35 points in 35 games) and I’d expect that experience will set him up to produce even more in future settings.
+Playing big minutes as a freshman in one of the deepest and physically demanding conferences ever in this year’s Hockey East, Hagens was a point-per-game player for the top-ranked Eagles (35 points in 35 games).
+I’d expect that experience will set him up to produce even more in future settings.

 His dynamic skating and playmaking are his two calling cards.
 He has drawn comparisons to Jack Hughes when it comes to his play in transition, while he always seems to have his head up looking to make a play like Jake Eichel.
-His ability to play with the puck on his stick at full speed with his head up is something to behold in-person.
+His ability to play with the puck on his stick at full speed with his head up is something to behold live.

 The perceived slide for Hagens could be a godsend for the Flyers, who would welcome a player with these tools and potential as a centerman for Matvei Michkov.